Life can change in an instant—our personal experience with flash flooding on Father’s Day 2018

 I will never forget Nancy and Dianne coming to our home that night.
 They were in utter shock.
 We fed them, listened to their experiences, and then helped them get to another friend’s to stay the night.
 We couldn’t find anyone who had a car available to drive them, so Joel and I decided to walk them over (about a mile and a half).
 When we left the house with them, we noticed a police car on the street above our house so we walked over and asked if they could give them a ride, and of course the police were happy to help.

-I will also never forget Sophia’s two best girlfriends spent the night that night.
+I will also never forget how my youngest daughter’s two best girlfriends spent the night that night.
 They spent it frantically checking for updates on Thatcher and crying a lot.
 They were full of such hope for him—he was really hanging on for the first day—but it was so hard to see them grappling with such an awful thing.
 Even harder when they found out the next day that he wasn’t going to make it.
 You’re not supposed to lose friends before you even start 7th grade.

 Our minivan was stranded on our driveway.
 We thought it would be months before we were able to use it again, but the police said we should try to drive it up the sidewalk.
 I was terrified of this.
 I didn’t think it would fit between the stone walls and the telephone poles and I was worried that the sidewalk would cave in since so much of the dirt had washed out from the road next to it.
 Besides, we had plenty of offers to borrow cars from friends.
 I thought it was smarter to just leave it where it was.

 I couldn’t look—but my husband and several of our opera buddies managed to get it to higher ground and to a spot where we would be able to drive it on the streets that were undamaged.